McKane v. Durston

 McKane v.
-Durston, 153 U.S. 684 (1894), was a United States Supreme Court case in which the Court held that the appellant, John McKane, had no federal constitutional right to an appeal.
-They held that state courts had the right to grant appellate review at their discretion.
+Durston, 153 U.S. 684 (1894), was a United States Supreme Court case in which the Court held that a criminal defendant has no federal constitutional right to an appeal.
+It held that states can grant appellate review at their discretion and on terms of their choice, but they have no obligation to.

 Background

 According to the opinion, which provides a short history, John McKane was charged and convicted of violating "certain provisions of the law ... relating to elections and to the registration of voters."
 He was sentenced to six years of hard labor at Sing Sing prison, on February 19, 1894.
 The lawyer representing McKane then filed a petition for the writ of habeas corpus in the circuit court of the United States for the southern district of New York.
 The circuit court denied the appeal, so the Supreme Court asserted jurisdiction, citing that constitutional questions of the validity of the incarceration were present.
 McKane also asked for bail while his appeal was ongoing.